Performing Network Forensics with Packet Data

 First things first, network forensics in reference to packet capture refers to the analysis of sniffed, captured and documented packet data, to determine the source of a network error, breach or security threats.
 Forensics can choose to focus on either of these two angles:

-- The major aim which is the collection of evidence.
+- The major aim is the collection of evidence.
 Here, network forensics is focused on detecting and monitoring network security concerns such as hacker activities, by beaming the searchlight on intrusion patterns to aid the investigation of cybercrimes.

 - For the occasional analysis of network traffic to gain insight on how the various components of the network are performing.
 To determine areas that need improvement, or which might be/become the source of common network errors.